agustinvinao/blockchain-101/README.md

 This repo tries to collect different tools and examples to help you start coding smart contracts.
 It's my journey.
 I'll hope this help others.

+In the Articles folder you will find different notes.
+Each do this are presented as articles on my personal blog (agustinvinao.com) and here too.

 #### _not fully working yet_

 ## Using a network for development